criipto/docs-old/eid-specifics/order-dk-mitid.md

 ### Apply for production access
 1. Go to the [management dashboard](https://manage.criipto.id) and set the environment toggle at the top center to "PRODUCTION".
-2. In the `Identity Sources` tab, expand the `DK MitID` section
+2. In the "Identity sources" section, expand the "DK MitID" section
-3. Enter the details for your company and click `Apply`
+3. Submit the details for your company.
+Note the following:
-4. Await feedback from Criipto.
-We will run a KYC check on your company, and the have NETS set up DNS for your selected `.mitid.dk` domain.
+  - The name to show in the MitID login box is the name entered in the "Company alias" box
+  - The "Domain prefix" is typically your company or brand name, e.g. `acme-corp`.
+Once this registration is completed this will be used to set up yoru MitID domain, in this case `acme-corp.mitid.dk`.
+4. Criipto will verify the identity of you and your organisation.
+If successful, we then send the information to Nets where the domain will be set up as explained in the previous step.
+Once the domain has been set up it will appear in the "Domains" section.

-Expect this process to take 4-7 work days.
+Expect this process to take 2-5 work days.

 {% include snippets/mitid-onboard-complete.md %}